 - Double subverted in Animal House.
 Flounder is forced to bring Neidemrmyer's beloved colt into the dean's office and shoot it as part of a hazing ritual.
 Once he's out of earshot, D-Day reassures Bluto that the gun is full of blanks and the horse is in no danger.
 Flounder can't bring himself to do it and simply fires the blank at the ceiling... which scares the horse so much that he has a heart attack and dies anyway.

-- In the solution of the Sir Henry Merrivale novel The Ten Teacups, in which the victim is wrongly assumed to have been shot at close range because he had a powder burn from when the killer "accidentally" shot him with a blank cartridge the previous day.
+- In the solution of the Sir Henry Merrivale novel The Ten Teacups, the victim is wrongly assumed to have been shot at close range because he had a powder burn from when the killer "accidentally" shot him with a blank cartridge the previous day.

 - In one of The Continental Op's stories, a minor crook steals the Op's gun and shoots him in the gut before fleeing.
 As it turns out, the Op actually anticipated this and loaded his own gun with blanks.
 He still gets a painful burn from the shot (and it ruins his shirt), but doesn't suffer any long-term harm.

-- In an episode of CSI: New York, in which one Victim of the Week was accidentally killed by a blank-firing gun going off point-blank in his chest.
+- In an episode of CSI: NY, in which one Victim of the Week was accidentally killed by a blank-firing gun going off point-blank in his chest.
 The murderer — a down-on-his-luck actor that was humiliated by the victim — makes clear as he confesses that he didn't think a blank could do that.

 - In an episode of Law & Order, a murder scene from a web series within the show results in the actor dying for real, on camera.
 The detectives spend a while fruitlessly investigating who could have swapped out the blanks for real bullets.
 Then they find out from the coroner that there was no bullet; the victim was killed by a blank fired too close.